Downhearted Blues

 "Down Hearted Blues" is a blues song composed by musician Lovie Austin, with lyrics by American jazz singer Alberta Hunter.
 The first line sets the theme for the song: "Gee but it's hard to love someone when that someone don't love you."

-Hunter sang it during her engagement at the Dreamland Cafe, in Chicago, where she performed with Joe "King" Oliver's band.
+Hunter sang it during her engagement at the Dreamland Cafe in Chicago, where she performed with Joe "King" Oliver's band.
+In addition to being sung by Hunter, "Down Hearted Blues" was the first recorded song of Bessie Smith, a blues singer.